randgua/ai-sidebar/README.md

 ## How it Works

 The extension utilizes Chrome's Side Panel API to display web content.
 It employs an optimized rendering strategy for iframes, efficiently managing their lifecycle and minimizing DOM updates for smoother performance when switching between selected URLs.
-The settings popup dynamically renders the URL list, employing optimized DOM manipulation techniques (e.g., using DocumentFragments) to ensure smooth performance even with a large number of URLs.
+The settings popup dynamically renders the URL list; list item updates are handled efficiently to avoid unnecessary repaints and reflows.
 It uses the `declarativeNetRequest` API to dynamically modify HTTP response headers.
 This action removes `x-frame-options` and `content-security-policy` headers from websites, allowing them to be embedded within an iframe in the side panel.
 It also sets `access-control-allow-origin` to `*`.

 User preferences, including the list of custom URLs, their selection state, and their order, are stored using `chrome.storage.local`.
 On first installation, the extension populates the list with several default AI service URLs.
 If the URL list becomes empty (e.g., if all URLs are deleted and the panel is reloaded), it will be repopulated with these defaults upon next load.